Phase Transitions in Genome-wide Association Studies and Categorical Variable Screenings: Introduction

 \subsection{Asymmetric statistical risks}

-The third consideration that motivates us is the choice of practically relevant statistical risks.
+Another consideration that motivates the current study is the choice of practically relevant statistical risks.
 To the best of our knowledge, so far, the literature on multiple testing have been concerned with criteria roughly \emph{symmetric} in terms of false discovery and false non-discovery control.
-For example, \citet{arias2017distribution} studied conditions under which \emph{fractions} of false discovery and \emph{fractions} of non-discovery can vanish; \citet{gao2018fundamental} investigated \emph{family-wise error control} for both types of errors; meanwhile, \citet{butucea2018variable} analyzed the problem under the Hamming loss, which penalizes false discoveries and missed signals {equally}.
+For example, \citet{arias2017distribution} studied conditions under which \emph{fractions} of false discovery and \emph{fractions} of non-discovery can vanish; \citet{gao2020fundamental} investigated \emph{family-wise error control} for both types of errors; meanwhile, \citet{butucea2018variable} analyzed the problem under the Hamming loss, which penalizes false discoveries and missed signals {equally}.

 In applications, however, attitudes towards type I and type II errors are often different.
 In the example of GWAS, where the number of candidate locations $p$ could be in the millions, researchers are typically interested in the marginal (location-wise) power of discovery, while exercising stringent (family-wise) false discovery control --- a situation not covered by existing theory.
 The observation on this asymmetry leads us to study, and discover, two new phase transitions, both in the additive error model \eqref{eq:model-additive} under one-sided alternatives, and in the chi-square model \eqref{eq:model-chisq}.
 The latter, as discussed in Section \ref{subsec:motivation-additive}, entails the additive error model \eqref{eq:model-additive} under two-sided alternatives.